sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.3.5 (2024/05/24) =
+* Update: New icons and better upload states.
+* Add: Logs for developers.
+* Fix: CSS on mobile, Messages Theme, ChatGPT Theme.
+* Fix: Repetitive characters with speech recognition.
+* Update: Strengthened the shortcode component and included mandatory classes.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.3.4 (2024/05/21) =
 * Fix: The "current" issue in the dashboard.
 * Fix: The OpenAI errors received while streaming are now displayed in the chatbot.